 The school of course may be shut at any time owing to an emergency, for example: an electricity, heating or water failure which would mean staying open would breach Health and Safety requirements.

-Of course, at present the majority of school closures are in relation to the national COVID restrictions.
-With respect to COVID, the government in its guidance, sets out regular updates to it's contingency planning.
+At present the majority of school closures are in relation to the national COVID restrictions.
+With respect to COVID, the government in its guidance, sets out regular updates to its contingency planning.

 All other students would be taught remotely.

 Pastoral and Senior Staff would be fully involved in monitoring and supporting remote learning completion.

 Timetables in the event of full or partial closure

 Students will follow their normal timetable remotely, which can be found by clicking here.

 Please note that in the event of a full closure, tutor time will take place for all students from 8.40am to 9am, including Years 8, 10 and 11.